jnidzwetzki/bboxdb/README.md

 * Data of multiple tables is stored co-partitioned, and spatial-joins can be executed efficiently without data shuffling between nodes.

-* Data is re-distributed in the background, without any service interruption.
+* Data is re-distributed in the background without any service interruption.

 # BBoxDB in Action
 In the following screencast, the _command line interface_ of BBoxDB is used to create a 2-dimensional distribution group and two tables.
 Then some tuples are inserted and operations like key-queries, hyperrectangle-queries, deletes, and joins are executed on the stored data.
 For accessing BBoxDB from your application, see the [creating client code](https://jnidzwetzki.github.io/bboxdb/doc/client.html) section in the documentation.